Nirbhayparmar/portfolioWebsite/note.md

 -- in project section the layout is ready only actual data and links are remaining -- pc version remaining
 - footer and contact form

+# done, but now refactoring is to be done regularly
+- hover effect added to icons and cards
+- live link to the projects are added
+- only link to certificates remains